MirelaBe/TreeAI/README.md

 ## Minimum data:
 1. RGB-NIR (or RGB) imagery (at ≤ 10 cm (about 3.94 in) spatial resolution) of the site.
 2. Ground truth tree data (n>100), including two minimum attributes:
-1)	Geolocation of individual tree with manual delineation of the individual tree canopy (strongly preferred) AND/OR coordinates of the point of the individual tree canopy.
+a.
+Geolocation of individual tree with manual delineation of the individual tree canopy (strongly preferred) AND/OR coordinates of the point of the individual tree canopy.
-2)	Individual tree species records.
+b.
+Individual tree species records.

 Data format:
 Ground truth tree data: shapefile of individual trees with the two minimum attributes.
 RGBI images: tiff file.
 Please specify the coordinate systems of the data.
 The data might originate from either forests or urban regions.